cDAI (CDAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 cDAI Historical Price

-According to the latest data gathered on cDAI live price page, the current price of cDAI is 0.02450857USD.
-The circulating supply of cDAI(CDAI) is 1.03B CDAI , giving it a market capitalization of $25.26M.
+According to the latest data gathered on cDAI live price page, the current price of cDAI is 0.02453048USD.
+The circulating supply of cDAI(CDAI) is 960.38M CDAI , giving it a market capitalization of $23.56M.

 The cDAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CDAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.